CFI-Electronics-Club/Dev-Board-Documentation/Dhinesh/ESP32 Firebase Integration.md

 ## Instructions:

-Setup Google Firebase Account Setup for the ESP32.
-Before you start the programming, first of all make sure that you download all the necessary [library](https://www.electroniclinic.com/wp-content/uploads/2019/08/FirebaseArduino.zip).
-Connect the Potentiometer with the Analog pin A0 of the Electronics Club ESP32 custom development board.
-More details can be found [here](https://www.electroniclinic.com/esp32-firebase-tutorial-send-sensor-data-to-google-firebase-database/)
+- Follow instructions from this [link](https://www.electroniclinic.com/esp32-firebase-tutorial-send-sensor-data-to-google-firebase-database/) to setup Google Firebase Account Setup for the ESP32.
+- Before you start the programming, first of all make sure that you download all the necessary [libraries](https://www.electroniclinic.com/wp-content/uploads/2019/08/FirebaseArduino.zip).
+- Connect the Potentiometer with the Analog pin A0 of the Electronics Club ESP32 custom development board.
 ## Code:

 ```